 If the panel seeks to scrutinise the PCC on an operational matter, the Chief Constable may be invited to attend alongside the PCC to offer factual accounts and clarity (if needed) of the Chief Constable‘s actions and decisions.
 The Chief Constable retains responsibility for operational matters and his accountability remains firmly to the PCC and not to the panel.

 The Chief Constable is responsible for maintaining the Queen’s Peace and has direction and control over the force’s officers and staff.
 The Chief Constable is accountable to the law for the exercise of police powers and to the PCC for the delivery of efficient and effective policing, management of resources and expenditure by the police force.
 At all times, the Chief Constable, their officers and staff, remain operationally independent in the service of the communities they serve.

-The PCC holds the Chief Constable to account for the policing service delivered in Norfolk via bi-monthly public meetings.
-These meetings are known as the Police Accountability Forum (PAF).
-Members of the public are welcome to attend these meetings, which are held at Norfolk Police HQ in Wymondham, as observers.
-Items on the agenda include how the constabulary is performing against policing priorities set by the PCC in his/her police and crime plan, how the police budget is being spent and financial planning for the future, and updates on major police investigations and initiatives.
+The PCC holds the Chief Constable to account for the policing service delivered in Norfolk via public meetings, known since May 2021 as PCC Accountability Meetings.
+Members of the public are invited to submit their policing and crime questions to be put to the Chief Constable and other senior officers at these meetings.
+Items on the agenda include how the constabulary is performing against policing priorities set by the PCC in their Police and Crime Plan, how the police budget is being spent and financial planning for the future, and updates on major police investigations and initiatives.

 The PCC and Chief Constable also hold a monthly meeting to discuss and make decisions relating to strategic direction, policy issues and medium/longterm planning.
 Meetings of the Strategic Governance Board (SGB), which is chaired by the PCC and attended by chief officers from both organisations, are held in private but the decisions are published on this website.